Ashish21CBT/ethereum-beg/README.md

 ## Getting Started

-To get started with using the IGT Token contract, you can follow these steps:
+To get started with using the My Token contract, you can follow these steps:

 1. Deploy the contract to the Ethereum network using a development environment like Remix or Truffle.
 2. Interact with the contract using Ethereum wallets or applications that support ERC-20 tokens.